Zsunamy/HLTVDiscordBridge/README.md

 [![Discord Bots](https://top.gg/api/widget/upvotes/807182830752628766.svg)](https://top.gg/bot/807182830752628766)
 # HLTV
 ## A bot that interacts with HLTV to inform you about the latest news and matches!
 This bot automatically send messages for the latest results, news and started/ended events.
-For more information see [here](#Setup).
+For more information see [here](#Setup (only admins can use these commands)).
 We also provide commands which scalps through HLTV and can provide you with information about players, teams and much more!
 For more details see [here](#Usage).
 ### Setup (only admins can use these commands)
 | Command | Parameters | Description |